 OCEAN POLLUTION

-results from cruise ships discharging scrubber wash water in harbours and oceans
+results from cruise ships discharging scrubber wash water and other pollutants in the marine environment

 FOREIGN GARBAGE